grahamton/PromptKit/README.md

 * **Story-Ready Plans:** Generate one-page summaries (**Plan**) that explain the causal reasoning chain behind a change for stakeholders.
 * **Seamless Team Handoffs:** Use filled **Tickets** and the PowerShell runner to empower PMs, ops, or subject-matter experts to self-serve prompt improvements.

----

-Would you like to see how to format the "How It Works" or "Commands" sections next?

 ## Overview
 PromptKit helps you improve prompts by explaining why each change is made.
 For prompt engineers, product managers, and ops teams who waste time on trial-and-error prompt tuning and can’t explain why a change worked.
 It outputs small, deterministic artifacts:
 - Iterate Card: Diagnosis -> Fix -> Validation